cschweda/blockchain-demo/README.md

 # Interactive Blockchain Demo

-A hands-on educational tool for understanding blockchain technology through interactive visualization and experimentation.

-## Overview

-This demo provides a visual and interactive way to learn about blockchain technology.
-It demonstrates core blockchain concepts like block creation, mining, and chain validation in a simple, easy-to-understand format.
+A hands-on tool for understanding blockchain technology.
+This demo demonstrates core concepts like block creation, mining, and chain validation in a simple, easy-to-understand format.

 ## Getting Started